 - Scoop out a handful of rice into one hand.

 - Gently press the rice to form into a triangle shape with your hands.
 I use three fingers (thumb, index finger, middle finger) to make a triangle corner.
 Your hands should be just firm enough so the onigiri doesn’t fall apart.
 You don’t want to squeeze the rice too tight.

-- If you have never tried making onigiri, I have a detailed step-by-step onigiri tutorial here.
-Please read the instruction first before the prep.
+- If you have never tried making onigiri, please see my detailed step-by-step tutorial on how to make Onigiri (Japanese Rice Balls).
+Please read the instructions first before the prep.

 - If you want to keep the leftover onigiri, you can wrap the finished onigiri (in plastic wrap) with a thick kitchen towel to seal in the moisture when stored in the refrigerator.
 Rice gets hard and dry in the refrigerator.
 Hopefully, with this easy trick, your onigiri will be cool enough to stay safe.